CONST:=RIX

 Non-Bypassable

 Governance enforcement is structural.
 There is no API call, configuration flag, or emergency override that skips the policy engine.
 Not a setting.
 Not a feature.
-A design constraint.
+A design constraint embedded in the architecture.

 Fail-Closed

 System failure, network timeout, internal exception — none of these silently permit an action.
-Constrix fails closed.
+Constrix fails closed by design.
 The only way an action executes is if governance explicitly allows it.

 Proof-Grade

 Every decision produces an Ed25519-signed, CBOR-encoded audit record.
 Tamper-evident.
 Reproducible.
 Verifiable without trusting your infrastructure.
 This is not a log.
-It is proof.
+It is proof that cannot be altered after the fact.

 Every tool call.
 Governed.
 Sealed.

-MCP is becoming the TCP of AI tool access — the universal protocol through which every agent connects to every external capability.
-4,000 servers.
-341 confirmed malicious.
-Zero governance standard.
+MCP is becoming the universal protocol for AI tool access — the standard through which every agent connects to every external capability.
+Thousands of servers.
+No universal trust verification standard.
+No structural governance layer.
 Constrix intercepts every MCP tool invocation before it reaches the server.
-Validates provenance.
-Evaluates policy.
+Validates server identity.
+Evaluates tool-call policy.
 Seals the outcome.
 Returns the decision in under 7ms.
 The swarm never knows governance happened.
 Your auditor sees everything.

 CAPL MCP Chain Log